johnfercher/taleslab/docs/README.md

 # TaleSlab

+**WARNING: this project is in "alpha", so it's in heavy development and there is no concerns with breaking changes at this development phase.**

 A map generator for the [TaleSpire](https://store.steampowered.com/app/720620/TaleSpire/) (rpg tabletop).
 This project support the creation of maps in different sizes, biomes and characteristics.
 The maps can be built using [procedural algorithms](http://johnfercher.com/taleslab/#/codes/procedurals/beach) or even with [georeferencing data](http://johnfercher.com/taleslab/#/codes/elevations/petropolis).